 The Chancellor’s role is to facilitate work carried out by the Senate to support the wellbeing of our University and ensure our high standing in the wider community.

-She graduated with a Bachelor of Economics degree and in 2012 received a University Alumni Award for professional achievement.
+She graduated with a Bachelor of Economics degree from the University of Sydney and in 2012 received a University Alumni Award for professional achievement.